fbpx

 When You Need an Attorney

 Suffering from a traumatic brain injury is a terrifying prospect.
 It changes your life and the basis of your entire personality.
 The last thing you may be thinking of is hiring an attorney to try to fight for your rights in court.
-However, you may need one to get the care you need and the compensation you deserve after an accident.
+However, you may need one to get the care and compensation you deserve after an accident.

 Sources: